IBM/predictive-market-using-arria/README.md

 ## 5. Load Investment Portfolio

 You will now need to create a portfolio in your Investment Portfolio service and create holdings for that portfolio.
 The `holdings.sample.json` file provides you with sample holdings for a portfolio.
 You can run the `investmentPortfolio.js` script to load portfolio and holdings.
-The credentials are retrieved from `.env` file so ensure that your Investment Portfolio credentials are filled as per the [last step](#3-configure-env-file).
+The credentials are retrieved from `.env` file so ensure that your Investment Portfolio credentials are filled as per the [previous step](#4-configure-env-file).

 To load a portfolio named `MyFixedIncomePortfolio`, first install dependencies and use the command-line with the script to create the portfolio:
 ```